leetovetz/Java-Tasks-OOP/README.md

 The course will cover Java fundamentals such as Java Core, collections, multithreading,<br>
 OOP, design patterns,basic algorithms and data structures.<br>

 <a href="https://github.com/LeeTovetz/Java-Tasks-OOP/tree/main/src/com/task001" >Task 001</a> -> Describe the "Sat" class.
 Provide it with properties and methods.
 Create several instances of objects of this class.
-Use these objects.;<br>
+Use these objects;<br>
-Task 002 -> ;<br>
+Task 002 -> Describe the "Triangle" class.
+Take the lengths of the sides of the triangle as properties.
+Implement a method that will return the area of the triangle.
+Create several objects of this class and test them;<br>
 Task 003 -> ;<br>
 Task 004 -> ;<br>
 Task 005 -> ;<br>